Skip to content

 ls -lh rconfig_backup_*.sql

-Important: You’ll be prompted for your database password.
+You are prompted for the database password.
 Use the same password configured in your .env file.

 Terminal window